 Is America a Loan Shark or a Borrowing Walrus?

-Paul Solman frequently answers questions from NewsHour viewers and web users here on his Making Sen$e page.
+Paul Solman answers questions from NewsHour viewers and web users on business and economic news on his Making Sen$e page.
 Wednesday’s query is answered first by Paul, and further down by Yoram Bauman, our frequent economist contributor from China:

 Name: Rob Griffith

 Question: Everyone talks about China keeping its currency undervalued to increase exports.
 How do they do this?
 I.e., what steps do they take to keep their currency undervalued compared to other currencies?

 They don’t let their currency trade freely on the open market, imposing all sorts of controls and restrictions.